|

 and 13 playing flute, drum and maracas.
 They switched instruments once or

 twice.
-They all played all of them!
+They each played all of them!
 We danced with the kids [ thank

 goodness we were competent as we learned their dance at the Yagua indian